This is my contribution to Cee’s Black and White Photo Challenge: Lines and Angles.

-Monochrome Monday is going back a week when I went down to Colpoy’s Bay for the sunrise.
-With some interesting clouds and not a lot of colour in the sky I took some shots with the intention of converting them to monochrome.
+Monochrome Monday travels back three days to the summer solstice.
+I had gone down to the dock at Colpoy’s Bay for the sunrise.
+There was some interesting clouds over the bay but not a lot of colour in the skg.